Student Health and Safety

 Reporting Criminal Activity or an Emergency

-The University of Houston-Victoria strongly encourages reporting all crimes on campus to UHDPS.
+The University of Houston-Victoria strongly encourages reporting all crimes on campus to UHPD.
 There are some very good reasons, in addition to prosecuting criminal activity, to promptly report crime.

-- When you make your report, you assist UHDPS in initiating an investigation, which in turn could lead to arrest, which means a possible dangerous offender is removed from campus.
+- When you make your report, you assist UHPD in initiating an investigation, which in turn could lead to arrest, which means a possible dangerous offender is removed from campus.

 The UHV Police Services office is located in Jaguar Hall, 2705 Houston Highway, Suite 1122, Victoria, TX 77901.
 Additionally, we have workstations in University West Room 107 as well as the Jaguar Hall Front Desk.
 Please call (361) 570-4357 so that we can arrange to meet with you at one of these locations.